-Clue: Dark spots on door hinges.
-It may seem like a cosmetic problem, but this strange clue can be an HVAC systems call for help.
-These marks happen when an overtaxed HVAC system pulls air around the edges of closed doors in an effort to move the right amount of air through the system.
+It may appear like a cosmetic problem but this strange clue can be an HVAC system’s call for help.
+These dark spots happen when an overtaxed HVAC system pulls air around the edges of closed doors in an effort to move the right amount of air through the system.
 As the air drags past oily hinges, it spreads the oil and any trapped dust along the edge of the hinges.
 Poor airflow can stress the air handler, blower motor or heat exchanger ultimately damaging equipment, and if the heat exchanger cracks, a carbon monoxide leak can occur.
 Installing additional air returns and advising homeowners to leave interior doors open can correct the problem.

 Condensation can mean the system isn’t controlling humidity properly.
-High humidity can lead to organic growth behind Sheetrock in the home, which compromises air quality.
+High humidity can lead to organic growth behind sheetrock in the home, which compromises air quality.
 The solution is to ensure that the system is the right size for the space.
-A too-powerful or oversized system can cool a space without running long enough to remove humidity from the air.
+A too-powerful oversized system can cool a space without running long enough to remove humidity from the air.